 What’s included in these prices — and what’s not

 Clearly, variations in call centre pricing are significant, even within single geographies.
-Whether you will pay on the low-end or high-end of the range depends on several factors.
+Whether you will pay in the low-end or high-end range depends on several factors.
 One factor is the level of experience of the customer service representative.
 Those with considerable experience and specific technical backgrounds will command a higher rate.

 Another factor affecting the cost of outsourcing is the other services that the outsourcing provider may include in the quoted hourly rate beyond the wages paid to the call centre employee.
 For example, higher rates generally bundle in other costs, whilst additional fees for associated services may accompany a lower rate.
 For example, charges that could be included or billed separately include:

 - Campaign building and setup, which includes collecting the list of contacts for lead generation or surveys for outbound calls.
 It also includes determining the primary message for each call and how to track progress.